Want to know how your favorite coffee shops make kickass coffee every single time?

 Take a look at the shot of the phone on the right.
 That’s the visualisation on your app that is linked to the scale.
 The app is full of features like this.
 There is even ‘Live Pour Tracking’ where you can see the ratio change as you add water to your Pour Over.

 The long term idea is to be able to share this data with other coffee users, creating a user environment where best practice can be shared.
-And just to rest any worries, the scale is perfectly usable without the app.
+And if you don’t fancy it one day, the scale is perfectly usable without the app.

 So here’s the Amazon link for you good people before we get to some more photos… Quick warning: The Acaia Pearl is super popular and regularly goes out of stock.
 Sorry!